 Bio

-A Juilliard-trained performer, Myers is known for his range, craftsmanship, and intensity.
+A Juilliard-trained performer, Myers is known for his range and craftsmanship.
 He won an Obie Award for his breakout role in Branden Jacobs-Jenkins’ An Octoroon—a performance TheaterMania called “a tour de force.”
 The New York Times named his work in Whorl Inside a Loop one of the year's best stage moments with the NY Post calling him “extraordinary .”
 For his work in BLKS, Time Out New York declared that "Myers can truly do anything."
-He's shared the stage and screen with the likes of Tom Hanks, Mary-Louise Parker, Christine Baranski, and Giovanni Ribisi, under directors including Spike Lee and Phylicia Rashad.
-His stage credits span Broadway, Off-Broadway, and regional theaters, while his on-screen work includes series on Amazon, Netflix, and CBS.

 As a producer, he has self-funded multiple independent projects, including Post-Emma, The Interruption, and the pilot GUAP—a gentrification comedy that raised over $23,000 on Kickstarter and was featured in Vibe, IndieWire, and Curbed.